Alfresco/acs-deployment/docs/helm/eks-deployment.md

 #### Previous Enterprise Versions

-Download the version specific values file you require from the [chart folder](../../helm/alfresco-content-services).
+Download the version-specific values file you require from the [chart folder](../../helm/alfresco-content-services).

 Deploy the specific version of ACS by running the following command (replacing